ipitio/closure/README.md

 - Unbound connects to Cloudflare's servers using DoT by default, but you can uncomment its volume in `compose.yml` to use it as a recursive resolver.
 - To configure Pi-hole more extensively, such as by enabling DHCP, see the [Pi-hole documentation](https://github.com/pi-hole/docker-pi-hole/tree/2024.07.0?tab=readme-ov-file#environment-variables).
 - The hooks may be useful, for example, if you'd like to coordinate with an external, outbound VPN on a Hub or SaaH.
 All arguments given to `start.sh`and `stop.sh` are passed to their respective hooks.
+- For AP+STA mode, define as many `X@.conf` files as bands your device supports, where X is an integer band.

 > [!NOTE]
 > The WireGuard service in the Compose file must be configured whether or not you'll use Docker ([docs](https://docs.linuxserver.io/images/docker-wireguard)).